-Following the remarkable success of the previous two editions, the 2024 Award is now open for submissions.
-As in previous rounds, two winners will be selected: one individual and one team.
-The exciting news this year is the introduction of a NEW PRIZE – a research grant.
+Following the remarkable success of the previous editions, the 2025 Award is now open for submissions.
+Individuals or teams can nominate themselves or by a mentor or a supporter.
+Two winners will be selected: one individual and one team.
+As last year, there will be a research grant for the winners in this round too.
 The individual winner can receive a grant of up to 35K Euro and the winning team can secure up to 65K Euro.
 These grants are intended to support and further advance the winners’ specified research.

 Your research demonstrates novel approaches and innovations in the field of EO data processing, applications, engineering, or communication.